-This year, Tabsurvey attended Roskilde Festival and had a blast.
+This year, tabsurvey attended Roskilde Festival and had a blast.
 We got a close look at how the machine behind the great festival operates and were purview to the new structure at Roskilde Festival that is developing.
-Roskilde Festival used tabsurvey to look at the internal relations amongst the different stakeholders to focus on improving teamwork and communication amongst the different groups operating within Roskilde Festival.
+Roskilde Festival used tabsurvey to look at the internal relations amongst the different stakeholders.
+This was done to focus on improved communication and teamwork amongst the different groups operating within Roskilde Festival.

 As the second largest festival in Europe, Roskilde Festival is visited by roughly 130.000 happy festivalgoers for one intense decadence week.
 Each year Roskilde introduces an amazing line-up – a mix of up-and-coming as well as world-renowned artists.
 Overseeing this massive monster of a party are 30.000 individuals all wearing the Roskilde banner to ensure a safe and energetic atmosphere while catering to the needs of festivalgoers.
 A vast undertaking that requires serious administration and planning prior to and especially during the festival.

 How do Roskilde manage this, year after year, with such success?

 One answer is that they have great staff that each year come together working towards another great festival.

 Last years Roskilde introduced a new structure with the addition of the Safety Manager role.
 Safety Managers are responsible for collaboration across some of the groups that are necessary for a great Roskilde.
 Some of the areas include security, samaritans and emergency.

 This year, organizers decided to measure how the relationship between the groups and safety manager were functioning.
 The purpose of the initiative was to improve this year’s festival and towards making future Roskilde festivals even better.